enfuse/backstage-chatgpt-backend/README.md

 Plugin that exposes an API to interact with OpenAI and serve the [frontend](https://github.com/enfuse/backstage-chatgpt-plugin) chatgpt plugin

-## Releases
-## v 1.0.1
-- /completions endpoint:  Mirrors the OpenAI chat/completions endpoint by injecting a simple system prompt to the request.

-# Getting started

 # Installation
 Navigate to root of Backstage installation and run